 Consumers are advised to visually inspect their produce, including pre-packaged salads.
 If any insects, spiders or scorpions are found, the entire product, including the pest, should be bagged and submitted to the local Canadian Food Inspection Agency area office immediately.

-Incidents of Black Widow Spiders
+Black Widow Spiders in Grapes

 Black widow spiders are distinctive due to their shiny, round body, brown or black color and two reddish or yellowish triangles on the abdomen.
 The legs are long and slender.
 The black widow spider will bite in self-defence, if physically disturbed.
 The spider's venom is poisonous and should be treated properly and promptly.
 Children and adults who are not in good physical health should take particular care.
-They should not interact with these spiders and avoid being bitten.
+They should not interact with these spiders and take extra precautions to avoid being bitten.

 Common name: Black Widow Spider.

 Characteristics: Black shiny body, about 6 mm long with a red hourglass shaped mark on the underside of the abdomen.

 Facts: Most spiders are not aggressive unless disturbed.
 All species of Black Widow are venomous.

 Habitat: Most warm regions of eastern and central U.S., North American deserts and southern Canada.